Dr. David Durand-Delacre

 Many uncertainties remain about how funders and practitioners can effectively support communities dealing with the losses and damages associated with climate-related displacement, migration, relocation, and immobility.
 In this webinar, we will discuss lessons learned from 11 grants implemented by CJRF grant partners in Alaska, Bangladesh, and the Pacific between 2018 and 2024.
 The report explores the diverse ways in which climate mobilities and L&D are interconnected in practice.
 It also identifies project activities deployed by CJRF’s grant partners to address the harms experienced by communities, promote long-term climate justice and resilience, and protect human rights.
 Additional lessons focus on how projects promote community participation and leadership, and on the practical characteristics of the grantmaking program that grant partners identified as crucial to success.
 A brief presentation of the report’s key lessons will be followed by a panel discussion and conversation with the audience.

-• Workshop on Media, Culture, and Climate Migration
+• Workshop: Media, Culture, and Climate Migration

 Date: Jul 2024